 Welcome to Feedback Fundamentals.
 In this series, we’ll be getting back to the basics and highlighting what it means to “close the loop.”
 Whether you’re well versed in the jargon or new to the feedback community, this series will introduce you to ideas, frameworks, tools and approaches that we believe are essential for a strong feedback practice.
 Feedback Fundamentals is all about building a strong foundation and realizing a vision of listening to the people you seek to serve.

 Last time, we examined analyze – the step in which you look for patterns and information in the feedback data you’ve received.
-This week, we examine the dialogue step.
+In this article, we examine the dialogue step.

 Wow.
 At this point, your feedback loop is probably starting to feel pretty real.
 You’ve generated buy-in, you’ve designed a robust yet flexible process, you’ve collected feedback and you’ve analyzed it.
 Look at your analysis – so much information and insight!
 Now to use it.
 Onwards!

 It can be tempting, in your eagerness to use the feedback you’ve collected and analyzed, to skip the next step in the loop: dialogue.